zeevx/ahkohd/README.md

 I love to build.
 Have an idea worth sharing? [💬 Let's brainstorm](https://twitter.com/messages/compose?recipient_id=2212463825&text=Hello%2C%20world!)

 ### 👷🏽‍♂️ I’m currently working on
-🌚 One commit at a time building [Switch for macOS](https://get-switch.app)
+One commit at a time building [Switch for macOS](https://get-switch.app)
 <br/>
-Yay!
-I have tons of articles in drafts.
+🙃 Yay!
+I have lots of articles in drafts.
 At leisure, I make indie games, at other time, I contribute to open-source

 ### 🌱 I’m currently learning
 Swift 🦅 & Rust 🦀